A PROVEN TREATMENT TO STOP TRICHOTILLOMANIA IS HYPNOSIS (AND EFT)

 I’d been dealing with trich for the last 8 years.
 I’ve tried every treatment known to man.
 I was desperate and ready to give up.
 So I called Wendy.
 She was so gentle and really understood my pain.
 Through her different strategies, we dealt with a lot of deep wounds that I thought I had dealt with.
 It was so freeing and healing.
 I’ve enjoyed my journey with Wendy.
 I would highly recommend her to anyone dealing with trich or any other emotional issue.
 I’m forever grateful! – Faith M., San Francisco, California

 Often trichotillomania starts at an early age – generally between 8-14 years old.
-Though I’ve had clients as young as 7 who pull their hair and as old as 55 who have been stuck with the habit of pulling their hair.
+Some clients as young as 7 pull their hair and as old as 55 who have been stuck with the habit of pulling their hair.

 The onset of trich is not always clear.
 One theory for trichotillomania states that a stressful or traumatic event, such as moving or the loss of a loved one, or a family conflict precedes the onset of hair pulling and then hair pulling begins, in an attempt to relieve tension caused by a stressful event.